chopfitzroy/exo-ui/README.md

 It also means that Exo UI can be run with [React](https://react.dev/), [React Native](https://reactnative.dev/), and [Preact](https://preactjs.com/) making it highly versitile.

-Stiches does not require [Tailwind](https://tailwindcss.com/) to be used although they do pair quite nicely 🥂.
+Exo UI does not require [Tailwind](https://tailwindcss.com/) to be used although they do pair quite nicely 🥂.

 ### Build 🧰